Analyzing Verb Technology (VERB) & Its Competitors

 Insider & Institutional Ownership

-6.2% of Verb Technology shares are held by institutional investors.
-Comparatively, 57.2% of shares of all “Personal services” companies are held by institutional investors.
-11.4% of Verb Technology shares are held by insiders.
-Comparatively, 21.0% of shares of all “Personal services” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+6.2% of Verb Technology shares are owned by institutional investors.
+Comparatively, 57.2% of shares of all “Personal services” companies are owned by institutional investors.
+11.4% of Verb Technology shares are owned by company insiders.
+Comparatively, 20.9% of shares of all “Personal services” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Analyst Recommendations

-This is a breakdown of recent ratings for Verb Technology and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Verb Technology and its rivals, as provided by MarketBeat.com.

 |Sell Ratings